ckan/ckan/doc/theming/best-practices.rst

 overridden by, a core snippet, or a snippet from another extension.
 For example::

- ckanext-example_theme/ckanext/example_theme/templates/snippets/example_theme_most_popular_groups.html
+ snippets/example_theme_most_popular_groups.html

 --------------------------------------------
 Use ``{% snippet %}``, not ``{% include %}``
 --------------------------------------------

-Always use CKAN's custom ``{% snippet %}`` instead of Jinja's default ``{% include %}`` tag.
+Always use CKAN's custom ``{% snippet %}`` tag instead of Jinja's default ``{% include %}`` tag.
 Snippets can only access certain global variables, and any variables explicitly passed to them by the calling template.
 They don't have access to the full context of the calling template, as included files do.
-This makes snippets much easier to debug.
+This makes snippets more reusable, and much easier to debug.